Level up your holiday game with these awesome free Elf on the Shelf notes, they’re all about making the magic happen without breaking a sweat!

 Let’s play some games.
 I have put together a list of our all-time favorite Christmas board games that you can enjoy with the kids.
 Check out our Elf on the Shelf printable games too!
 I think you will also enjoy our free printable Elf memory game.

 Let’s get crafty.
 I love this one and always make time in December to either make new Christmas decorations or just a nice Christmas scene.
-We are not a particularly crafty family, however, in December we definitely do a lot more.
+We are not a particularly crafty family, however, in the month of December, we definitely do a lot more.

 Write Christmas cards.
 Why not take it one step further and let the kids color in the Christmas cards this year?
-Download our free Christmas coloring cards for a really personalized treat.
+Download our free Christmas cards for kids to color for a really personalized treat.

 Draw a Christmas picture.
 If the kids are not creative why not download our free printable Christmas coloring pages.

 Christmas read-aloud time.
 Check out our favorite Christmas read alouds for kids of all ages.
 No matter the kid’s age it is so nice to snuggle on the sofa at bedtime with a great Christmas book.

 Let’s decorate the tree.
 I would love to say I let my son help me decorate our Christmas tree but I would be lying!